jaredly/jerd/docs/Roadmap.md

 ## WEB INTERFACE - get ready for GLSL

-- [ ] add support for multiple "tabs" for different groups of cells.
+- [x] add support for multiple "tabs" for different groups of cells.

-- [ ] AND THEN we can bring this wonderful GLSL goodness to our web editor bonanza.
+- [x] AND THEN we can bring this wonderful GLSL goodness to our web editor bonanza.

+HMMmmmmm I want ... and optimization debugger
+... that keeps track of all of the intermediate states ... of optimization
+... and then lets me flip through them
+... and optionally disable them? idk. or something.

+## Papercuts in the editor

+- [ ] fix printing of custom binops
+- [ ] do something about the proliferation of all those IDs.
+Do I have to make a more complicated editor?
+Or just elide the ones that can be unambiguously inferred?
+Yeah maybe that's the ticket.
+- [ ] add grabbable sliders for twiddling constants!

+## Fancier type error goodness!

+- [ ] start using the TypeError thing, and the Ambiguous thing, and have them show up in cool ways in the editor! not 100% sure how this will happen...

 - [ ] fix inlining of recursive functions? well to do that I need to do inlining of lambdas that capture scope variables.
 - [ ] properly handle lambdas that close over things, probably by making a new Expr type that groups a record of scope variables with the hash of the lifted lambda.
 - [ ] make ambiguous numbers work?
 Not sure the extent to which we should go.
 Like, if you have 1 + 2 + 3 + 4.5, do we maintain the ambiguity?